Coexistence in preferential attachment networks: Introduction

-Our main contribution is to identify a \emph{simple} model which couples the growth of a network and node feature dynamics; in particular, we focus on \emph{type adoption dynamics}, where each node has a single type from a finite set of types.
+Here, we present a \emph{simple} connection which couples the growth of a network and nodal dynamics.
+In particular, we focus on \emph{type adoption dynamics}, where each node has a single type from a finite set of types.
 When a new node joins the network, both its connections to the existing nodes and its type are influenced by the current structure of the network.
-As a particular instance of such a general model, we consider the dynamics where the new node chooses its connections according to linear preferential attachment~\cite{barabasi1999emergence}, and then chooses its type based on how many of its neighbors are of a certain type; see Figure~\ref{fig:model} for an illustration.
+As a particular instance of such a general model, we consider the dynamics where the new node chooses its connections according to linear preferential attachment~\cite{barabasi1999emergence,bollobas2004diameter,BeBoChSa:14}, and then chooses its type based on how many of its neighbours are of a certain type; see Fig.~\ref{fig:model} for an illustration.

-Our model is of interest in many cases where preferential attachment is a good representation of the evolution of the network structure and where competition between types is a natural process.
-In particular, these include models of product adoption via word-of-mouth recommendations on social networks, such as a new cell-phone user choosing a cell-phone provider/package/device based on her friends' decisions, a new student choosing a laptop, or a new athletic team member choosing a gear provider.
+This model is of interest in many cases where preferential attachment is a good representation of the evolution of the network structure and where competition between types occurs as soon as the node joins the network.
+A natural example is the network of scientific papers linked by citations~\cite{redner1998popular}.
+Often there are two opposing viewpoints on an issue, leading to competition between the perspectives.
+Another example is that of product adoption via word-of-mouth recommendations on social networks, such as a new cell-phone user choosing a cell-phone provider based on her friends' decisions.

-A key feature of our model is the elegance and simplicity of its analysis.
-We explicitly calculate the possible limiting ratios of the types.
-An interesting feature of our results is that for many settings of the parameters of the model, none of the types dominate (see Figure~\ref{fig:phase}), which matches empirical observations in many current markets.
-Our results thus provide a theoretical understanding of coexistence of types in preferential attachment networks.
+A key feature of this model is the simplicity of its analysis.
+We explicitly calculate the possible ratios of the types in the limit of large networks.
+The most important property of the model is that for many settings of the parameters, none of the types dominate, which matches empirical observations in many current networks.
+These results thus provide a theoretical understanding of coexistence of types in preferential attachment networks.
 They should be compared to results on other models of competition on scale-free networks where coexistence is rarely achieved, and typically the ``winner takes all''~\cite{prakash2012winner,deijfen2013winner}.
+(See also~\cite{antunovic2011competing,lelarge2012diffusion} for results on related models.)
+The chief difference between this model and related ones in economics~\cite{arthur1990positive,arthur1994increasing}, and marketing~\cite{banerjee2004word} is the explicit modeling of the underlying network structure.

-We next describe our model and our results in more detail, followed by a discussion of related work.
+We next describe the model and our results in more detail.